213withani/thinglearned/ReactJS.md

   <Header/>
 <Container/>

 Easier to manage components since they can be isolated.

+Twitter example:

+ Thinking about components in React:
+ 1. State: What state is this component going to manage? or what state will it get from parent?
+ 2. UI: what is the ui IS going to look like for this component.

+What state is the component going to need and what is the final UI version going to look like.

+* Components are highly reusable.
+* Components are responsible to fetch their data and to render its UI.

 # Use {} inside JSX
 ## To display JS expressions inside JSX use {}